gpacetti/DevOps-2023/README.md

 From Azure Cloud Shell

-A new row to trigger and action
+A second new row to trigger and action

 * push build